 35% of US families plan to take a vacation of 50 miles or more away from home.

 Having children does not stop people from taking vacations, with 70% of US families hoping to have a holiday with their loved ones in the next year.
-How often you and your relatives visit new places together may be dependent on the age of the children as those with older children are shown to have slightly fewer holidays, abroad and domestic, a year.
+The frequency of visits to new places by you and your relatives may depend on the age of the children, as those with older children are shown to have slightly fewer holidays, both abroad and domestically, per year.
 This may be due to more available time and budget.
-35% plan to travel over 50 miles away from home which suggests that the element of escape from everyday life is one of the attractions towards a holiday.
+35% plan to travel over 50 miles away from home, which suggests that the element of escape from everyday life is one of the attractions towards a holiday.

-Sources: Consumer Family Travel Survey, Holiday Habits Report 2018
+Sources: Consumer Family Travel Survey, Holiday Habits Report 2018, ABTA

 Affordability is a challenge to family travel for 59% of families surveyed.